Yes Please!: Selecting producers and studios

 Despite relationships between Happy Mondays members straining, Shaun Ryder told McGough they had written enough material for another album.
 The band and Factory Records wanted to enlist Oakenfold and Osborne for their next album, but the pair was fully booked until June 1992 at the earliest.
 Concerned that they could not wait that long, McGough and Wilson decided to look for other producers.
-Paul Ryder was listening to Conscious Party (1988) by Ziggy Marley and the Melody Makers, learning that it was produced by Talking Heads and Tom Tom Club members Chris Frantz and Tina Weymouth, and thought they would be ideal producers for Happy Mondays' next album.
+Paul Ryder was listening to Ziggy Marley and the Melody Makers' Conscious Party (1988), and after learning that it was produced by Talking Heads and Tom Tom Club members Chris Frantz and Tina Weymouth, thought they would be ideal producers for Happy Mondays' next album.
 Around the same time, the band had a new booking agent, Ian Flooks, who also worked with Frantz and Weymouth.
 When Flooks caught wind that the band was looking for producers, he suggested the pair.

 Frantz and Weymouth knew Wilson and were aware of the band; McGough contacted the office of the couple in early 1992.
 Paul Ryder and McGough subsequently flew to Connecticut to visit Frantz and Weymouth.
 The latter pair had been wanting to produce more albums since Conscious Party; with the demise of Talking Heads, the pair felt it was the best time to do so.
 They listened to Pills 'n' Thrills and Bellyaches, which impressed them, and they were convinced they could aid the band.
 Unlike Oakenfold and Osborne, Frantz and Weymouth understood how dynamics would work between band members due to their experience in Talking Heads and Tom Tom Club.
 The rest of Happy Mondays talked with the pair over the phone, telling them that they did not want to be distracted by alcohol and drugs and wanted to be taken seriously as artists.